BrunoASMauricio/University-Java--Compiler/README.md

 ### Optimizations

-[X] Remove unused variables

-[X] Array of size 1 as a variable

 [V] Liveliness analysis for register allocation

-[X] Redundant attributions are removed 1 (setting the same variable to the same value it already had)

-[X] Redundant attributions are removed 2 (changing a variables' value before using the variable)

-[X] Most appropriate while structure

 [V] Constant propagation by segmented sections (detects where a variable is constant, and replaces it in those segments only)

-[X] Register selection priority for loop control or body variables (more accessed)

 [V] Constant folding (arithmetic, boolean and logic)

-[X] Constant folding after constant propagation (arithmetic, boolean and logic)

 [V] Empty else doesn't generate redundant jumps